 Palliative care is for anyone living with a serious illness.

-– From Dr. James, Mittelberger, Chief Medical Officer, Hospice by the Bay
+– Dr. Kai Romero, Chief Medical Officer, Hospice by the Bay

 Palliative Care is a medical specialty whose aim is to relieve a patient’s pain, stress and other symptoms, thus improving overall quality of life.
 Palliative care is appropriate at any age and at any stage in a serious illness.
 Patients may start or continue curative treatments such as radiation, blood transfusions or chemotherapy, while receiving palliative care.